Cooking Gorgeous

 • Related Recipes

-Our family favorites include syrup-soaked desserts like Revani - Turkish Semolina Cake, Irmik Helvasi (Turkish Semolina Halva), Capirotada - Mexican Bread Pudding, Tulumba - Turkish Fried Dough Dessert, Qatayef - Middle Eastern Stuffed Pancakes, and Kunefe-Kunafa (Turkish Cheese Dessert).
+If you enjoy Turkish syrup desserts like Revani - Turkish Semolina Cake, Irmik Helvasi (Turkish Semolina Halva), Capirotada - Mexican Bread Pudding, Tulumba - Turkish Fried Dough Dessert, and Qatayef - Middle Eastern Stuffed Pancakes, this kadaif dessert is a lovely one to add to your baking list.

 Why This Recipe Works?